Major at GC: Studio Art with minor in Business Administration

 Attending Georgia College was the first time I really enjoyed going to school.
 I’ve always loved learning, but the structure of high school wasn’t my ideal.
 The college environment was preferable, from the freedom it provided to the diversity I was being exposed to in classes and with the people I met.
 It was at Georgia College that I was able to pursue my interest in art, business and natural science.
 The experiences I had helped me become happier, more confident and more outgoing.

 For fun, what is the coldest it has been so far in Anchorage and is it difficult to adjust?

 Growing up my dad always told me that “there’s no such thing as bad weather, just bad gear.”
-As long as I have my down jacket and some wool layers I’m ready to go.
-That being said, it will easily be 3 degrees some winter days, and I’m told it will get colder.
+As long as I have my down jacket and some wool layers, I’m ready to go.
+That being said, it will easily be three degrees on some winter days, and I’m told it will get colder.
 A lot of it has been new, but it hasn’t been that hard to adjust.
-I am shocked to discover how much I like the cold!
+I am shocked to discover how much I like the cold.
 I am certainly looking forward to the summer, though, where the days will last much longer than the five hours of daylight we have right now.